SpellholdStudios/RuadRofhessaItemUpgrade/README.md

 		- Fixed item description: added missing kit restrictions.
 	- Dragon's Tooth (u#halb01.itm):
 		- Fixed item description: added missing kit restrictions.
-		- Replaced wrong damage vs dragons effect (DRAGDAM3 in equipped effects) with a more accurate BG2 Fixpack-like one (u#halb01 in melee header).
+		- Replaced wrong damage vs dragons effect (DRAGDAM3 in equipped effects) with a more accurate BG2 Fixpack-like one (u#halb01) in melee header).
 		- Replaced item colors 33 CHROME MAGENTA with 46 RED, more accurate with the new inventory icon, and with 195 CHROME RED for EE games and classical games modded with 1PP.
 	- Cloak of Thay (u#clck03.itm):
-		- Immunity to Normal Weapons equipped effect: added DS values (op#282 181 DETECTILLUSIONSMTPBONUS = 181 PROTECTION_FROM_NORMAL_WEAPONS) for classical games and Set State PROTECTION_FROM_NORMAL_WEAPONS (111) and BUFF_PRO_WEAPONS (64) for EE games.
+		- Immunity to Normal Weapons equipped effect: added DS values (op#282 181 DETECTILLUSIONSMTPBONUS aka PROTECTION_FROM_NORMAL_WEAPONS) for classical games and Set State PROTECTION_FROM_NORMAL_WEAPONS (111) and BUFF_PRO_WEAPONS (64) for EE games.
 	- Nature's Cloak (u#clck04.itm):
 		- Added missing opcodes for a full Immunity to Poison: op#173 (Poison Resistance Modifier = 100) and op#267 (Protection from Display Specific String: 14017 Poison - 14662 Poisoned).
 		- EE compatibility: added op#319 (Usability: Item Usability) to restrict item usability (Cernd).